AbdelQA/AbdelQA/README.md

-- 👋 Hi, I’m @qakoala
+- 👋 Hi, I’m Abdel Z.
-- 👀 I’m interested in Testing + Javascript Automation
+- 👀 I’m interested in Quality Assurance Methodologies & Javascript Automation (UI & API)
-- 🌱 I’m currently learning Javascript, Cypress
+- 🌱 I’m currently adding Cypress Automation Scenarios to this Repo
-- 💞️ I’m looking to collaborate on Javascript Cypress Automation
+- 💞️ I’m looking to collaborate on Cypress Automations & anything Quality Assurance Related
-- 📫 How to reach me: via Github
+- 📫 How to reach me: via Github or LinkedIn

 <!---
 qakoala/qakoala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.